film still: Myfi Mountford

 Bachtrack (May 2019)

-Born in America, to South American parents, Sofia Troncoso’s engaging performances and beautiful Soprano is rapidly gaining attention on both sides of the Atlantic.
-Recent highlights include Papagena (The Magic Flute) for Scottish Opera, described as ‘charming and witty’ in the Scottish Herald, Gianetta (Elixir of Love) Into Opera, Adele (Die Fledermaus) with Diva Opera and concerts with the RSNO and Xi’an Symphony Orchestra.
+Born in America, to South American parents, Sofia Troncoso’s engaging performances and beautiful Soprano is rapidly gaining attention on both sides of the Atlantic and now in Australia.
+She recently debuted in Melbourne with Orchestra Victoria as Ruth Bader Ginsburg (Scalia/Ginsburg).
+Previous highlights include Papagena (The Magic Flute) for Scottish Opera, Gianetta (Elixir of Love) Into Opera, Adele (Die Fledermaus) with Diva Opera.
+Having sung in concerts with the RSNO and Xi’an Symphony Orchestra, Sofia recently debuted to critical acclaim in concert with Camerata for Musica Viva in the Queensland Performing Arts Centre.
+In July 2021 she will star as Susanna in Le Nozze di Figaro for Opera Queensland.

 She began her study under the tutelage of Priscilla Bagley at the Dramatic Institute of Vocal Arts, Inc and is currently studying with Janis Kelly in London and consults with Scott Johnson in Glasgow.
-A 2018-2019 Emerging Artist for Scottish Opera, Sofia sang on the autumn Opera Highlights Tour, covered Professor Prentice (Anthropocene), sang Papagena and went on as cover Pamina (The Magic Flute).
-She has been invited back to sing Tytania (Midsummer Night's Dream) in the 2020 season.
+A 2018-2019 Emerging Artist for Scottish Opera, Sofia sang on the autumn Opera Highlights Tour, covered Professor Prentice (Anthropocene), sang Papagena and went on as cover Pamina (The Magic Flute) and was promptly invited back to sing Tytania (Midsummer Night's Dream) in the 2020 season.

 In 2018 Sofia's debut as Poppea (L'incoronazione di Poppea) was critically acclaimed at Longborough Opera Festival.
 In 2016-2017 she was a Young Arist for Les Azuriales Opera where she sang Nanetta (Falstaff) and won the Karaviotis Prize and the Salter Prize.